bBot was built for deepbranching conversations, building context step by step. Even failure handling can be relative to the specific context.

 bBot is for building enterprise grade software, so it's unit tested to the hilt!

 It also exposes a number of test helpers for engineers to apply to their own conversation structures and extensions.
-Use the “pretend” adapter to run through scripted interactions between users in virtual rooms and make detailed assertions on expected outputs and internal states.

 By using simple exported node scripts to start the bot, it can be more easily attached to debug inspectors.